nf-core/rnaseq/docs/installation.md

 ```

 #### Manual Installation
 If the software is not already available, you will need to install it.

-If you are able to use [Docker](https://www.docker.com/) in your environment, see the below instructions.
-Docker manages all software requirements so that you don't need to install anything.
+If you are able to use [Docker](https://www.docker.com/), you can use the [sclifelab/ngi-rnaseq](https://hub.docker.com/r/scilifelab/ngi-rnaseq/) image which comes with all requirements.
+This is pulled by Nextflow automatically if you use `-profile docker` (see below for [further instructions](#33-configuration-docker)).

 We recommend using [Bioconda](https://bioconda.github.io/) to install the required software as the process is quite easy in our experience.
 This can be done as follows: